On the k-Means/Median Cost Function

 \subsection{Applications and related work}

-The two main applications of our bounds are in understanding the pseudo-approximation behaviour of the $k$-means++ seeding algorithm and coreset construction for the $k$-means/median problem.
-We discuss mainly in terms of the (Euclidean) $k$-means problem in this subsection, but most of the ideas may be extended for the $k$-median problem in arbitrary metric.
+The main applications of our bounds are in understanding the pseudo-approximation behaviour of the $k$-means++ seeding algorithm and coreset constructions for the $k$-means/$k$-median clustering problems.
+Here, we discuss mainly in terms of the (Euclidean) $k$-means problem, but most of the ideas may be extended for the $k$-median problem in any arbitrary metric.